-- An hour spent sharing one’s talent to benefit someone else = one time credit is earned.
+- One hour spent sharing one’s talent to benefit someone else = One time credit is earned.

-- Each time credit earned can then be redeemed for an hour of any service offered within the time bank.
+- Each time credit earned can then be exchanged for an hour of any service offered within the time bank.

 Time banking is based on 5 core values:

 - Redefining work: Rather than just placing value on how much a service costs in economic terms, we place an emphasis on other factors that make our community a better place.
 We need to ask what type of work needs to be done in order to build healthy neighborhoods where everyone feels a sense of belonging.

 - Social Networks: When people increase the number of social networks that they have, they are able to improve their overall health and wellbeing.